spolu/settle/mint/README.md

 instead fowards it to **rocket.science**.

-By receiving that request, **rocket.science** undergoes the same process, checking both **foo.bar** and then **corewards.org** transaction objects.
+By receiving that request, **rocket.science** undergoes the same process, checking both **foo.bar** and **corewars.org** transaction objects.
 It reserves the funds for the tranaction and replies with the final state of the
 transaction:

 ```